Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-The next lemma states that if $G$ is provable then the hypersequent obtained by substituting an atom for a formula in $G$ is also provable. \begin{lem} If $\proveM G$ then for all formulae $A$, $\proveM G[A/x]$. \end{lem} \begin{proof} Similar to the proof of Lemma \ref{lem:modal_free_subst}. \end{proof}
+The next lemma states that if $G$ is provable then the hypersequent obtained by substituting an atom for a term in $G$ is also provable. \begin{lem} If $\proveM G$ then for all terms $A$, $\proveM G[A/x]$. \end{lem} \begin{proof} Similar to the proof of Lemma~\ref{lem:modal_free_subst}. \end{proof}

 The following lemma, which will be useful in the proof of the completeness theorem, states that the rules $\{ 0, +, \times, \sqcup, \sqcap \}$, are invertible in \hmr, in the sense that if the conclusion of one of these rules is derivable (possibly using CAN rules) then its premises are also derivable (possibly using CAN rules).